 Atterbury-Muscatatuck Ranges provide a comprehensive training platform for managers and leaders at all command levels.
 When incorporated with available maneuver areas, leaders can immerse their organizations in a very diverse and challenging training environment

 The full complement of traditional ranges and venues at Atterbury-Muscatatuck offer boundless possibilities for full-immersion training.
-Leaders have a wide selection of venues from which to plan realistic and intensive training programs, including at Muscatatuck Urban Training Complex, the DoD's largest urban training facility, and the Bowden Drop Zone, one of the longest personnel drop zones east of the Mississippi River.
+Leaders have a wide selection of venues from which to plan realistic and intensive training programs, including at Muscatatuck Urban Training Center, the DOD's largest urban training facility, and the Bowden Drop Zone, one of the longest personnel drop zones east of the Mississippi River.

 Atterbury-Muscatatuck also has Live Fire Shoot Houses, Breach Houses, multiple small village/MOUT sites, an Improvised Explosive Device (IED) Defeat Lane, and an Unmanned Aerial Systems (UAS) launch and recovery area with a paved 1,800-foot runway.
 Click here for more.